 Students are required to have a Visual Arts Process Diary for the duration of the course.
 The diary must be available for teachers to use in assessment of student outcomes.
-The diary may include a sketchbook, folder, large container for three-dimensional works, computer disks, slides or combinations of these.
-Students should use the diary to document the development of ideas and their involvement in artmaking.
+Students use the diary to document their experiments, the development of ideas and their investigations in artmaking.
+They can reflect upon and improve ideas and gain feedback from their teachers.